-Per Texas law, the maximum allowable LTV and combined LTV is 80%, notwithstanding any conflicting provisions of this Guide or any specific DU recommendation or finding.
-HELOC subordinate financing is not permitted, so no maximum HCLTV is applicable.
+Per Texas law, the maximum allowable LTV and combined LTV for any Texas Section 50(a)(6) loan is 80%, notwithstanding any conflicting provisions of this Guide or any specific DU recommendation or finding.
+HELOC subordinate financing is not permitted, hence a maximum HCLTV ratio is not applicable.

-Texas Section 50(a)(6) mortgages are eligible for the reduced documentation requirements recommended by DU, provided that all other terms and conditions described herein for Texas Section 50(a)(6) mortgages shall apply.
+Texas Section 50(a)(6) loans are eligible for the reduced documentation requirements recommended by DU, provided that all other terms and conditions described herein for Texas Section 50(a)(6) loans shall apply.

-For a mortgage that represents the refinance of a Texas Section 50(a)(6) mortgage, the borrower must requalify even if the lender is currently servicing the existing mortgage that is being refinanced.
+For a Texas Section 50(a)(6) loan that represents the refinance of a prior Texas Section 50(a)(6) loan, the borrower must requalify even if the lender is currently servicing the existing loan that is being refinanced.

-Manually underwritten Texas Section 50(a)(6) mortgages are subject to minimum credit score requirements per the Selling Guide, based on the transaction as either a cash-out refinance or a limited cash-out refinance, as applicable.
+Manually underwritten Texas Section 50(a)(6) loans are subject to minimum credit score requirements per the Selling Guide, based on the transaction as either a cash-out refinance or a limited cash-out refinance, as applicable.

 The appraisal for the property and the acknowledgment of fair market value must not include any property other than the homestead.

 The survey (or other acceptable evidence) must demonstrate that:

 the homestead property and any adjacent land are separate parcels, and

 the homestead property is a separately platted and subdivided lot for which full ingress and egress is available.

 The lender selling the loan to Fannie Mae must not have any interest (such as an option to purchase, a security interest, or an easement) in any parcel adjacent to the homestead property that is owned by the borrower, if such interest could constitute additional security for the Texas Section 50(a)(6) loan.